-The Erie County District Attorney's Office received a \$104,758 grant in 2022 to pay for training and a full-time assistant district attorney.
+The Erie County District Attorney's Office received a \$104,758 grant in 2023 to pay for training and a full-time assistant district attorney.
 The assistant district attorney assigned to motor vehicle theft and insurance fraud cases is supported by the staff of the Special Investigations and Prosecutions Bureau.
 The prosecutor works closely with detectives from the Buffalo and Cheektowaga police departments and other law enforcement agencies throughout the area to collaborate with ongoing investigations.
 The prosecutor vertically prosecutes the more serious motor vehicle theft crimes, as well as all the insurance fraud cases in Erie County.

-Due to changes in the Bail Reform laws, motor vehicle theft offenders are arrested and then released because the offenses do not qualify them to be remanded.
+Due to changes in the Bail Reform laws, and Raise the Age, motor vehicle theft offenders are arrested and then released because the offenses do not qualify them to be remanded, or they are turned over to Family Court where the same thing happens.
 These offenders proceed to commit other offenses after being released.
-The prosecutor has begun to employ Grand Juries on a number of these cases, successfully indicting many of them.
+The prosecutor has begun to employ Grand Juries on a number of these cases of adult offenders, successfully indicting many of them.

 Vehicle theft in Erie County can be divided into two distinct types: crimes of opportunity and crimes for profit.
 Most vehicle theft cases fall into the first category and involve vehicles left running unattended or vehicles parked with the keys inside.
 The vehicles are often taken for joyriding or are stripped for parts and then dumped.
-These crimes seem to be committed mostly by people between the ages of 16 to 25.
+These crimes seem to be committed mostly by people between the ages of 14 to 20.
 The second type of vehicle theft often involves drug-related thefts and/or thefts from rental agencies, which is a pervasive problem in the community.
-Many cars are being stolen from dealerships, rental agencies and repair shops.
-There is now the growing problem of the "Kia Challenge," in which YouTube videos show people how to steal Kias without keys.
+Many cars are being stolen from dealerships, rental agencies, and repair shops.
+The problem of the "Kia Challenge" where YouTube video's show people how to steal Kias without keys continued throughout 2023.